kingdomallies/wro24-kingdomallies/WRO/README.md

 - Pixycam 2.1
 - L3G4200D 3-Axis Gyro

 We utilize the Pixycam 2.1 to detect obstacle locations and navigate around them efficiently.
 Additionally, we employ the L3G4200D gyroscope to determine the robot’s orientation.
-For more detailed information about our robot's electrical components, please refer to the README file located in the electrical folder."# wro24-kingdomallies"
+For more detailed information about our robot's electrical components, please refer to the README file located in the schemes folder."

+# wro24-kingdomallies"
 "# wro24-kingdomallies"